 The IPC learning goals are split into four age bands covering the primary years from IDR through ID6.
 Within each age band there are three strands of Learning Goals: subject goals, personal goals and international goals.

 As the majority of the pupils have not had the same educational experiences, the class teacher will constantly review the learning of the pupils.
 This ensures that pupils will not be held back in their learning if the learning of certain objectives has already taken place; similarly, pupils who have missed previous objectives will gain access to the learning support that is needed to remedy the situation.
 Pupils will be supported in taking risks that allow them to become individual learners, they will be allowed to explore different ways of learning and learn to understand how they can maximise their own learning.
 Pupils will bring topic assignments home, at their own level, that allow them to find out more about their own family traditions and culture so that this can be shared with their teachers and peers.

 The Mathematics Curriculum covers the statutory requirements for mathematics, as set out by England’s National Curriculum (2014).
 It aims to ensure that all children develop fluency, are able to reason mathematically and can solve problems.
+The school uses ‘White Rose’ from the UK to deliver these aims.
 Each year group has its own objectives that are progressive.
 Children are given opportunities to develop fluency, reasoning and problem solving within each objective.
 In all year groups, children have access to concrete materials, pictorial representations and abstract concepts.

 Music, Expressive Art and Physical Education